Raja Ramanna Centre for Advanced Technology

-The Raja Ramanna Centre for Advanced Technology is a unit of Department of Atomic Energy, Government of India, engaged in R&D in non-nuclear front-line research areas of lasers, particle accelerators and related technologies.
+The Raja Ramanna Centre for Advanced Technology is a unit of the Department of Atomic Energy, Government of India, engaged in research and development (R&D) in non-nuclear front-line research areas such as lasers, particle accelerators and related technologies.

 History

-On 19 February 1984 the then president of India, Gyani Zail Singh, laid the foundation stone of the centre.
+On 19 February 1984 the then President of India, Gyani Zail Singh, laid the foundation stone of the centre.
 Construction of laboratories and houses began in May 1984.
-In June 1986, the first batch of scientists from Bhabha Atomic Research Centre (BARC), Mumbai, moved to RRCAT and scientific activities were started.
+In June 1986, the first batch of scientists from the Bhabha Atomic Research Centre (BARC), Mumbai, moved to RRCAT and scientific activities were started.
 Since then, the centre has rapidly grown into a premier institute for research and development in lasers, accelerators and their applications.
 Originally called the Centre for Advanced Technology, it was renamed by the Indian Prime Minister in December 2005 as Raja Ramanna Centre for Advanced Technology, after noted Indian physicist Raja Ramanna.

 Location

 The centre is situated at the south-western end of the Indore, Madhya Pradesh.
 It is about 11 km from the Indore Railway station as well as the Indore airport.
 The nearest residential locality is Rajendra Nagar.
+The RRCAT campus is spread over a 760 hectare picturesque site on the outskirts of Indore city.
+The campus encompasses laboratories, staff housing colony and other basic amenities like school, sports facilities, shopping complex, gardens etc.